 Though Machado has been playing shortstop for the Orioles, he's still a third baseman on the ballot, and as a great player having his best season for a first-place team, he's an easy choice.
-Donaldson is duplicating the year that won him the MVP award in 2015, so there's no dispute about the top two here.
+Donaldson is duplicating the year that won him the AL MVP Award in 2015.

-After that, though, we have the opposite issue we did at catcher, because the hot corner in the AL is stacked.
-Valencia, Seager, and Castellanos are all having great seasons, and you could easily throw Jose Ramirez and Yunel Escobar into that discussion, too.
-(To say nothing of the injured Mike Moustakas.)
-The expectation here is Longoria, because he's having a bounceback .269/.326/.524 season that almost exactly matches his career averages, and because it might be even harder to get the other deserving Ray, Alex Colome, into a deep pool of relievers.
+After that, though, the hot corner in the AL is stacked.
+Valencia, Seager and Castellanos are all having great seasons, and you could easily throw Jose Ramirez and Yunel Escobar into that discussion, too.
+The expectation here is Longoria, because he's having a bounceback season that almost exactly matches his career averages, and because it might be even harder to get the other deserving Ray, Alex Colome, into a deep pool of relievers.

-Current fan choice:Mike Trout, Angels; Mookie Betts, Red Sox; Jackie Bradley Jr. , Red Sox
+Current fan choice:Mike Trout, Angels; Jackie Bradley Jr., Red Sox; Mookie Betts, Red Sox

 Likely backup(s):Ian Desmond, Rangers; Mark Trumbo, Orioles

 Don't forget about:Michael Saunders, Blue Jays; George Springer, Astros; Carlos Beltran, Yankees; Adam Eaton, White Sox; J.D.
 Martinez, Tigers; Kole Calhoun, Angels